openstreetmap/iD/ACCESSIBILITY.md

 ### Translatability

-The following table details which interface elements can adapt to the mapper's language preferences.
+This table details which interface elements can adapt to the mapper's language preferences.
 This doesn't account for whether they've actually been translated to one or more languages.